xAPI-vle/xAPI-vle-recipe/recipes/logout.md

 ### Object

 The object defines the item that the user has logged out of.
-A [Jisc specific extension](common_statements.md#jisc_extensions) details that it is a VLE that is being logged out of
+A [Jisc specific extension](common_statements.md#jisc_extensions) details that it is a lms that is being logged out of
 ``` javascript

 "object": {